 How much does DI cost?

-$105 Challenge Materials and DI Team Number Registration Packet
+$135 Challenge Materials, DI Team Number Registration Packet and team manager background check.

 Practice and Challenge materials